Fody/Fody/README.md

   * [ArraySlice](https://github.com/Codealike/arrayslice) ArraySlice allows to build shared memory array views without performance impact.
 It uses IL manipulation to achieve the fastest implementation.
   * [Cilador](https://github.com/rileywhite/Cilador) Write your own [mixins](https://en.wikipedia.org/wiki/Mixin) in C# for code reuse without inheritance.
+  * [Commander](https://github.com/DamianReeves/Commander.Fody) Injects ICommand properties and implementations for use in MVVM applications.
   * [JetBrainsAnnotations](https://github.com/Fody/JetBrainsAnnotations) Leverage JetBrains Annotations without the need for JetBrainsAnnotations.dll.
   * [Mixins](https://bitbucket.org/skwasiborski/mixins.fody/wiki/Home) A mixin is a class that provides a certain functionality to be inherited or just reused by a subclass.
   * [NameOf](https://github.com/NickStrupat/NameOf) Provides strongly typed access to a compile-time string representing the name of a variable, field, property, method, event, enum value, or type.